Colorectal Cancer

 Staff

-Professor Mark Jenkins (unit head)
+Professor Mark Jenkins (Unit Head)

 Collaborators

 Our research programs are based in national and international collaborations that were initiated in 1997 with the formation of the Australasian Colorectal Cancer Registry.
-We are a principal partner in an international pregistry of tens of thousands of participants from thousands of families who have generously provided questionnaire data, blood samples, and access to tumour tissue for future research.
+We are a principal partner in an international registry of tens of thousands of participants from thousands of families who have generously provided questionnaire data, blood samples, and access to tumour tissue for future research.

 Funding